Section 6B: Massachusetts Broadband Institute; board of directors; broadband infrastructure; plan of operation; disbursement of funds; annual report

 (c) The institute shall be governed and its corporate powers exercised by a board of directors, which shall consist of the following 9 members: the secretary of administration and finance or his designee; the secretary of housing and economic development, who shall serve as chair; the commissioner of telecommunications and cable or his designee; the executive director of the corporation or his designee; and the chairman of the governing board of the John Adams Innovation Institute or his designee; and 4 members to be appointed by the governor, all of whom shall have knowledge and experience in 1 or more of the following areas: telecommunications, broadband infrastructure, public-private partnership development, information technology or other fields of experience consistent with the mission of the institute.
 Each member appointed by the governor shall serve a term of 4 years and thereafter until his successor is appointed.
 Any person appointed to fill a vacancy on the board shall be appointed in a like manner and shall serve for only the unexpired term of such member.
 Any appointed member shall be eligible for reappointment.
 An appointed member may be removed by the governor for cause.
 Five members of the board shall constitute a quorum, and the affirmative vote of a majority of the members present and eligible to vote at a meeting shall be necessary for any action to be taken by the board.
 The members shall serve without compensation, but each member shall be entitled to reimbursement for actual and necessary expenses incurred in the performance of his official duties.
 The board shall meet at least 4 times annually.

-(d) The board shall leverage private sector and federal investment by financing the construction and acquisition of broadband infrastructure to promote the development of broadband access.
+(d) The corporation shall leverage private sector and federal investment by financing the construction and acquisition of broadband infrastructure to promote the development of broadband access and may undertake any other actions considered appropriate by the corporation to promote broadband adoption and usage and expand the public benefits associated with broadband deployment in the commonwealth, particularly among vulnerable or disadvantaged populations that underutilize broadband technologies.
 This broadband infrastructure shall include, but not be limited to, conduit, fiber and towers.
-Any equipment or other property financed or acquired by the institute shall be owned by the corporation, the commonwealth or 1 or more other public entities, but may be leased or licensed by the institute, for a fee or otherwise, for use by nonprofit or for-profit private-sector entities; provided, however, that acquisition of (i) an indefeasible right of use of facilities used for the transmission of intelligence by electricity for a period of not less than 20 years or for such lesser term and subject to such other conditions as the board may determine to be appropriate to protect the public interest; or (ii) a license or other agreement to use electromagnetic spectrum licensed by the federal government shall be considered to be acquisition of an ownership interest in broadband infrastructure.
-Any such transaction shall constitute a transaction with the commonwealth for the purpose of chapter 30B.
-The lessee or licensee shall pay any lease or license fees to the corporation, which shall credit them to the fund.
-The institute may provide and pay for advisory services and technical assistance as may be necessary or desired to carry out its purposes.
+The corporation may: (i) finance or acquire equipment or other property to be owned by the corporation, the commonwealth or 1 or more other public entities, where the equipment or other property may be leased or licensed by the corporation for a fee or otherwise for use by public entities or nonprofit or for-profit private sector entities; and (ii) make grants to 1 or more public entities or nonprofit or for-profit private sector entities for the financing or acquisition of equipment or other property, subject in all cases to conditions the corporation's board may determine appropriate to protect the public interest.
+The acquisition of an indefeasible right of use of facilities used for the transmission of intelligence by electricity or of a license or other agreement to use electromagnetic spectrum licensed by the federal government shall be the acquisition of an ownership interest in broadband infrastructure and any such transaction shall constitute a transaction with the commonwealth for the purposes of chapter 30B.
+Any lessee or licensee shall pay lease or license fees to the corporation, which shall credit the fees to the fund.
+The corporation may provide and pay for advisory services and technical assistance and take other actions as may be necessary or desired to carry out its purposes.

 The board may work in collaboration with the corporation and other quasi-public and nonprofit entities and state agencies, and may provide advisory assistance to local entities, local authorities, public bodies and private corporations for the purposes of maximizing opportunities for the expansion of broadband access in the commonwealth and fostering innovative approaches to broadband access in the commonwealth.